 - Summon Siri on your iPhone.
 You can do so by pressing the right-side button on iPhones with Face ID.
-On other iPhones, press the Home Button.
+On other iPhones, press and hold the Home Button.
 You can also use the hot-word ‘Hey Siri.’

-- Now, ask it ‘Show all my passwords.‘
+- Now, ask Siri ‘Show all my passwords.’

 - You can also ask Siri for specific passwords.
 For this, say something like, ‘Show my Gmail password,’ or ‘Show my Twitter password.’

 - Next, authenticate using Touch ID or Face ID.
-You will be inside the Settings app where you can view, copy, or AirDrop your credentials.
+You’ll be inside Settings where you can view, copy, or AirDrop your credentials.

 What are the AutoFill Passwords?

-When Autofill Passwords is enabled, you automatically see the username/email (password is not shown but auto-filled) above the keyboard (or tap the key icon) when you are on a website or app’s login field.
-It is super handy.
+When Autofill Passwords is enabled, you automatically see the username/email (password is not shown but auto-filled) above the keyboard (or tap the key icon) when you’re on a website or app’s login field.
+It’s super handy.

 However, Apple provides you the option to disable this feature.
-For this, tap on the toggle next to Autofill Passwords under the Settings app → Passwords & Accounts.
-After this, you will have to manually follow the above steps, see/copy the username + password, and type/paste it.
+To do so, tap on the toggle next to Autofill Passwords under Settings → Passwords & Accounts.
+After this, you’ll have to manually follow the above steps, see/copy the username + password, and type/paste it.

 How to delete accounts and passwords from iCloud Keychain

 - Open Settings → Passwords & Accounts.

-- Tap on Website & App Passwords.
+- Tap Website & App Passwords.
 Authenticate using TouchID or FaceID.

 - Tap Edit from the upper-right.

-- Select the desired entries, and tap on Delete and confirm.
+- Select the desired entries, and tap Delete and confirm.

 Manually add a password to iCloud Keychain

-- Open the Settings app and tap on Passwords & Accounts.
+- Open Settings and tap Passwords & Accounts.

 - Tap Website & App Passwords.